luqmanherifa/notimetonews-news-portal/README.md

 # NoTimeToNews: News Portal
 NoTimeToNews is a news portal contains trending and daily news, news submit and edit features based on web.
-The project was developed for practicing React and CRUD using React, Laravel, Inertia, Tailwind CSS, daisyUI, MySQL, and others.
+The project was developed for practicing React and CRUD using React, Laravel, Tailwind CSS, daisyUI, MySQL, and others.

 ## Display
 ![Display](https://cdn.dribbble.com/users/6699911/screenshots/20579633/media/5a3a3b48d110343b5e75fc91ade3076d.png)